-- Be calibrated in accordance with and otherwise comply with Schedule 4 of the Environmental Protection (Noise) Regulations 1997. - 2.
+- 1. Be calibrated in accordance with and otherwise comply with Schedule 4 of the Environmental Protection (Noise) Regulations 1997. - 2.
 Be operated by a Sound Control Officer who is approved by the Venue Manager. - 3.
 Set to fast response, A weighted and high 80-130 dB range. - 4.
-Meet or exceed the relevant performance requirements of a Class 2 sound level meter. - Copies of the calibration certificates must be provided to the CEO CoA on request.
+Copies of the calibration certificates must be provided to the CEO CoA on request.